 Consumer Products and Enterprise Marketing

 Dijuana Lewis is Executive Vice President, Consumer Products and Enterprise Marketing.
 In this new role for Aetna, Ms. Lewis is responsible for aligning consumer-focused businesses, products, services and capabilities to deliver a personalized, end-to-end consumer experience that positions the company for long-term growth.
-She reports directly to Aetna Chairman, CEO and President Mark T. Bertolini and is a member of Aetna’s Executive Committee.
+She reports directly to Aetna's Chairman and CEO Mark T. Bertolini and is a member of Aetna’s Executive Committee.

 Ms. Lewis came to Aetna from Walmart, where she most recently served as senior vice president of Healthcare Solutions.
 She was responsible for pharmaceutical benefits and strategic planning in the health care space for Walmart U.S., acquisition of new customers, cost reduction and access to health care and services to help members live healthier lives.

 Before her time at Walmart, Ms. Lewis spent 16 years at Wellpoint where she most recently served as president and CEO of the Comprehensive Health Solutions Business Unit, which includes Wellpoint’s provider relations, care and disease management, imaging management, information management, personal health guidance companies and the pharmacy solutions group.
 At Wellpoint, she also served previously as president of Local Group Business, president of the Northeast Markets, vice president of the Indiana Health Services Area, chief operating officer of Accordia Health Care Solutions, and vice president of Anthem Network Development.